How to Start a Real Estate Transaction Coordinator Business

 If you plan on providing services to clients across different states, you will need to apply multiple standards simultaneously because each state has its own specific licensing rules.

-For example, in Texas, it’s illegal to work as a transaction coordinator without a license
+For example, in Texas, working as a transaction coordinator without a license is illegal.

 Research the laws that impact real estate transaction coordinators in your state to ensure your business is properly licensed.